YottaDB/YDBDoc/ProgGuide/ioproc.rst

 \* denotes Defined Terminating Conditions

-A non-fixed-length read, with no timeout and no delimiters (the sixth row in the above table) requires a complex implementation of sequence of READs to ensure a predictable result.
+A non-fixed-length read, with no timeout and no delimiters (the last row in the above table) requires a complex implementation of sequence of READs to ensure a predictable result.
 This is because the transport layer stream fragments delivered to the reader has only accidental correspondence with the operations performed by the writer.
 For example, the following:

 Write "Message 1","Message 2" is presented to the reader as the stream "Message1Message2" but it can take from one (1) to 18 READ commands to retrieve the entire stream.